wavebeem/wavebeem.com/src/blog/2024/expression-statements.md

 ---
 date: "2024-11-14"
 title: >-
-  Diagnosing a Common Source of Race Conditions in JS
+  Diagnosing a common source of race conditions in JS
 description: >-
   My thoughts on why expression statements can be a source of bugs—especially in async code—and a proposal for reviving JavaScript's nearly unused void